chelseavalentine/Notes/Conceptual/CodingStandards/Clean Code-1.md

 }
 ```

-A funcction that handles errors has satisfied its 'one thing' (ie. it should do nothing else)
+A function that handles errors has satisfied its 'one thing' (ie. it should do nothing else)

 ### The `Error.java` Dependency Magnet